-Avg: 3 from 70 votes
+Avg: 3.1 from 98 votes

-|Type:||Trad, Sport, 450 ft, 3 pitches, Grade II|
+|Type:||Trad, Sport, 450 ft (136 m), 3 pitches, Grade II|

 |FA:||The Uriostes and friends|

-|Page Views:||7,609 total · 45/month|
+|Page Views:||10,859 total · 54/month|

-|Shared By:||phil broscovak on Feb 18, 2004|
+|Shared By:||phil broscovak on Feb 18, 2004 with 3 Suggestions|

-Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
-After a heavy storm the rock will remain wet, sometimes for several days.
-PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
-A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
-There are many alternatives (limestone, granite, basalt, and plastic) nearby. ***** HUMAN WASTE ***** Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

 Be aware and cautious of teams descending the basin above.
 The horseshoe bowl above the route is a feeding chute for all things loose.
 Typically teams descending Ginger Cracks rap into that basin and scramble down to the first rap (last anchor) of Power Failure.
 It is just too easy to knock rocks off and straight down the Power Failure climb.